 To allow students further opportunity to explore this idea, you may ask them to use the Area Tool for Triangles.

-Students should realize that though the shape of the triangle
+By having students share their points and estimates, they should realize that although the shape of the triangle

 may change, the base, height, and area do not.
-To emphasize the point,
+To emphasize this point,

-ask them to drag point B so that point D lies directly on top of
+ask them to drag point D so that it lies directly on top of

-point A; this forms a right triangle with the right angle at A, as
+point B; this forms a right triangle with the right angle at A, as

 shown below.
-Then, ask students to drag point B so that point D lies
+Then, ask students to drag point D so that it lies

-directly on top of point C; this forms a right triangle with the right
+directly above point C; this forms a right triangle with the right

-angle at C. Students quickly recognize that these triangles are
+angle at C. Students should recognize that these triangles are

 congruent, so they must have the same area.